xolox/lua-apr/README.md

 ## How to download, build & install the module

-Please note that binary downloads are not yet available so you'll have to build the Lua/APR module yourself.
+There are [Windows binaries](http://github.com/downloads/xolox/lua-apr/lua-apr-0.6-1-win32.zip) that have been tested with [Lua for Windows](http://code.google.com/p/luaforwindows/) v5.1.4-40.
+You can also build the Lua/APR binding yourself.
 Here are your options:

 ### Build on UNIX using LuaRocks